 DAY TRIP TO DALYAN

 Fethiye is a great base for day trips along the Turquoise Coast, with the Lycian Way towns just around the corner and beach towns popping up all the way to Marmaris.
-But, if I had to choose just one trip outside of Fethiye it would be Dalyan.

-Fethiye Day Trip Option | If you’re just looking to do the aforementioned trip, it’s worth looking into this Dalyan day trip from Fethiye.
+Fethiye Day Trip Option | If you just want to do the aforementioned things in a single trip, it’s worth looking into this Dalyan day trip from Fethiye.

 Of course, everything can be easily done on your own from Dalyan.
-It’s slow-paced, and easily walkable, with small buses and boats reaching everything I mentioned.
+It’s slow-paced and easily walkable, with small buses and boats reaching everything I mentioned.

 HIKE PART OF THE LYCIAN WAY